ElektroStudios/DWM-Desktop-Window-Manager-Thumbnail-User-Control-for-.NET/Readme.md

 ## 🤖 Getting Started

-Download the latest source-code by clicking [here](https://github.com/ElektroStudios/DWM-Desktop-Window-Manager-Thumbnail-User-Control-for-.NET/releases/latest),
+Download the latest release by clicking [here](https://github.com/ElektroStudios/DWM-Desktop-Window-Manager-Thumbnail-User-Control-for-.NET/releases/latest), and use it in Visual Studio.

 Usage example in C#: